brillout/awesome-react-components/README.md

 - [react-pdf](https://github.com/wojtekmaj/react-pdf) - Display PDFs in your React app as easily as if they were images.
 - [react-customizable-chat-bot](https://github.com/chithakumar13/react-chat-bot) - [Demo](https://chithakumar13.github.io/bot-example) - Build your own chatbot matching your brand needs in minutes.
 - [@restpace/schema-form](https://github.com/restspace/schema-form) - [Demo](https://restspace.io/react/schema-form/demo) - Easily build complex forms automatically from a JSON Schema.
+- [react-darkreader](https://github.com/Turkyden/react-darkreader) - 🌓 A React Hook for adding a dark / night mode to your site inspired by darkreader.

 ### Form Components